puzzlepeaches/ffufw/README.md

-  -i, --input string                Specify the list of URLs to scan -o, --output string               Specify the output directory for FFUF results -q, --quiet                       Enable silent mode (no additional information printed) -v, --verbose                     Enable verbose mode (print additional information)
+  -i, --input string                Specify the list of URLs to scan -o, --output string               Specify the output directory for FFUF results -q, --quiet                       Enable silent mode (no additional information printed) -r, --replay-proxy string         Specify the address for a replay proxy.
+Ensure format is http://<ip>:<port>
+  -v, --verbose                     Enable verbose mode (print additional information)

 Use "ffufw [command] --help" for more information about a command.